 - To respond to enquiries and provide support:

-We may process personal information contained within enquiries, complaints, feedback, rights requests or other correspondence submitted through our contact channels in order to address your request, answer questions, manage user interactions and provide appropriate support.
+We may process personal information contained within enquiries, complaints, feedback, advertising preference requests, rights requests or other correspondence submitted through our contact channels in order to address your request, answer questions, manage user interactions and provide appropriate support.

 - To send administrative communications:

-Where reasonably necessary, we may process your personal information to send notices regarding updates to our terms, policies, operational notices, security notifications, compliance information or other service-related communications.
-If we offer optional communications such as a newsletter in the future, we will send such communications only where we have a lawful basis, including consent where required, and we will provide a straightforward means to opt out.
+Where reasonably necessary, we may use your contact details to send notices regarding updates to our terms, policies, operational notices, security notifications, compliance information or other service-related communications.
+If we offer optional marketing communications in the future, we will send such communications only where we have a lawful basis (including consent where required) and we will provide a straightforward means to unsubscribe, consistent with the Spam Act 2003 (Cth).

 - To maintain the security and integrity of the Services: